Capt. James A. Hamilton House

 The Captain James A. Hamilton House is a historic house in San Jose, California.
 It was built in 1882 for James A. Hamilton, his wife, née Anna Thrum, and their children.
 Hamilton was a sailor.

-The house was designed in the Italianate and Queen Anne architectural styles.
+The Hamilton house was designed in the Italianate and Queen Anne architectural styles.
 It has been listed on the National Register of Historic Places since June 9, 1980.

+The Hamilton House has two plaques located on a brick wall in front of the house on 2295 S. Bascom Ave.
+The one on the left says the house was placed on the National Register of Historic Places by the U.S. Department of the Interior.
+The second plaque tells the story about Captain James A. Hamilton purchasing 21 acres of orchards and that he built this house for his family.